exyyyl/Warzon2FIX/README.md

 - Requires administrator privileges

 ### Usage
-1. Run WZ_FIX_FIXED.bat as administrator (use the fixed version!)
+1. Run WZ_FIX.bat as administrator
 2. The utility will automatically launch the game and minimize itself
 3. After finishing the game, press ENTER in the utility window to restore services

 ### Important
 - The utility only works when run with administrator privileges
-- **WARNING!** The original WZ_FIX.bat contains a bug that can cause constant CPU load and error spam in the console.
-Always use the fixed version WZ_FIX_FIXED.bat.

 ### Troubleshooting
 If you encounter the error: `"C:\Users\<username>\AppData\Local\Temp\wz_fix_cleanup.bat" is not recognized as an internal or external command, operable program or batch file`, follow these steps:

 1. Open command prompt as administrator
 2. Execute the command: `reg delete "HKCU\Software\Microsoft\Command Processor" /v AutoRun /f`
-3. After that, use the fixed version WZ_FIX_FIXED.bat
+3. After that, use WZ_FIX.bat